ricaim16/yaya-wallet/README.md

 YaYa Wallet Webhook Integration
-This repository contains a Node.js implementation of a webhook endpoint for YaYa Wallet, designed to securely receive and process transaction event notifications.
-The solution adheres to the guidelines outlined in the YaYa Wallet Webhooks documentation, ensuring robust security and efficient processing.
-Overview
-The application provides the following key features:

-Webhook Endpoint (/webhook): Handles POST requests from YaYa Wallet, validates payloads, verifies signatures, checks source IPs, and prevents replay attacks.
-Signature Generation Endpoint (/generate-signature): A utility endpoint for testing HMAC SHA256 signature generation (not intended for production use).
-Security Features: Includes IP whitelisting, HMAC SHA256 signature verification, and timestamp-based replay attack prevention.
-Error Handling: Returns appropriate HTTP status codes with detailed error messages for debugging.

-The solution is built using Node.js with Express and leverages environment variables for secure configuration.
-Assumptions

-The webhook endpoint processes POST requests with a JSON payload as specified in the YaYa Wallet documentation.
-The YAYA-SIGNATURE header contains a hex-encoded HMAC SHA256 signature of the concatenated payload fields.
-The list of allowed YaYa Wallet IP addresses (YAYA_WALLET_IPS) is hardcoded for simplicity and includes 127.0.0.1 and ::1 for local testing.
-In production, this list should be updated with actual IPs and ideally managed via environment variables or a database.
-The SECRET_KEY is securely stored in a .env file and loaded using the dotenv package.
-A 5-minute tolerance is enforced for timestamp validation to prevent replay attacks, as recommended.
-The /generate-signature endpoint is included solely for testing and debugging purposes.
-The application returns a 200 status code immediately after validation to comply with YaYa Wallet's requirement for quick responses, with additional processing (e.g., database updates) to be implemented asynchronously.

-Problem-Solving Approach
-1. Understanding Requirements

-Reviewed the YaYa Wallet Webhooks documentation to identify critical requirements:
-Payload structure and required fields (id, amount, currency, etc.).
-Signature verification using HMAC SHA256.
-IP whitelisting to ensure requests originate from YaYa Wallet.
-Replay attack prevention via timestamp validation.
-Quick 2xx response before complex processing.

-Determined the need for a robust POST endpoint to handle JSON payloads and enforce security measures.

-2. Design

-Chose Express for its lightweight framework and middleware support, ideal for handling HTTP requests.
-Structured the code modularly with separate functions for:
-Payload validation (validatePayload): Ensures all required fields are present and correctly typed.
-Signature generation (createSignedPayload): Concatenates payload fields for HMAC computation.

-Implemented security features:
-IP Validation: Checks the client IP against a predefined list (YAYA_WALLET_IPS).
-Signature Verification: Uses crypto.timingSafeEqual to securely compare signatures and prevent timing attacks.
-Replay Attack Prevention: Validates the payload's timestamp against the current time with a 5-minute tolerance.

-Added comprehensive error handling to return meaningful HTTP status codes (e.g., 400 for invalid payloads, 403 for unauthorized IPs).

-3. Implementation

-Set up an Express server with body-parser middleware to parse JSON payloads.
-Created the /webhook endpoint to:
-Validate the client IP.
-Check for the presence of the YAYA-SIGNATURE header.
-Validate the payload structure and field types.
-Verify the timestamp to prevent replay attacks.
-Compute and compare the HMAC SHA256 signature.
-Return a 200 response immediately after validation, with a TODO for asynchronous processing.

-Added a /generate-signature endpoint to facilitate testing by generating signatures for given payloads.
-Used dotenv to securely load SECRET_KEY and PORT from a .env file.
-Included a global error handler to catch and log unexpected errors.

-4. Testing Plan

-Local Testing: Used tools like Postman or curl to simulate webhook POST requests to http://localhost:5000/webhook.
-Signature Verification: Tested signature generation and validation using the /generate-signature endpoint with sample payloads.
-Error Scenarios: Simulated invalid requests to verify error handling:
-Missing or invalid payload fields (400).
-Unauthorized IP addresses (403).
-Old timestamps to test replay attack prevention (400).
-Missing or incorrect YAYA-SIGNATURE header (400).

-IP Whitelisting: Temporarily modified YAYA_WALLET_IPS to include/exclude 127.0.0.1 for testing.
-Logging: Ensured console logs provide sufficient debugging information without exposing sensitive data.

-Prerequisites

-Node.js: Version 16 or higher.
-npm: For installing dependencies.
-Environment Variables: A .env file with the following configuration:SECRET_KEY=your_secret_key PORT=5000

-Replace your_secret_key with the actual secret key provided by YaYa Wallet.

-Installation

-Clone the Repository:
-git clone <repository-url>
-cd yaya-wallet-webhook

-Install Dependencies:
-npm install

-Set Up Environment Variables:Create a .env file in the root directory with the content above.

-Run the Application:
-npm start

-The server will start at http://localhost:5000 (or the port specified in .env).

-Usage
-Webhook Endpoint (/webhook)

-Method: POST
-URL: /webhook
-Headers:
-YAYA-SIGNATURE: Hex-encoded HMAC SHA256 signature of the payload.

-Body: JSON payload with the following structure:{
+##* OverviewThis repository contains a Node.js implementation of a webhook endpoint for YaYa Wallet, designed to receive and process real-time transaction notifications securely.
+The solution adheres to the requirements outlined in the YaYa Wallet Webhook documentation, ensuring secure handling of webhook events, signature verification, and replay attack prevention.
+##* Features

+Webhook Endpoint: Handles POST requests with JSON payloads, validating required fields and returning a 200 status code quickly.
+Signature Verification: Uses HMAC SHA256 to verify the YAYA-SIGNATURE header, ensuring requests originate from YaYa Wallet.
+IP Whitelisting: Restricts incoming requests to a predefined list of YaYa Wallet IP addresses.
+Replay Attack Prevention: Validates the timestamp in the payload to ensure requests are within a 5-minute tolerance.
+Environment Configuration: Uses a .env file to securely manage sensitive data like the secret key and port.
+Error Handling: Includes robust error handling and logging for debugging and monitoring.

+##* Assumptions

+The SECRET_KEY and PORT are stored in a .env file for security and flexibility.
+The list of YaYa Wallet IP addresses (YAYA_WALLET_IPS) is a placeholder and should be updated with actual IPs in production.
+The webhook payload structure matches the example provided in the YaYa Wallet documentation.
+The server uses HTTPS in production to comply with YaYa Wallet's requirements (locally, HTTP is used for testing).
+Logging is implemented using console.log for simplicity; in production, a proper logging library (e.g., Winston) should be used.
+The generate-signature endpoint is included for testing signature generation but may not be needed in production.

+##* Solution ApproachThe solution is built using Node.js with Express, leveraging the following approach:

+Payload Validation: Ensures all required fields (id, amount, currency, created_at_time, timestamp, cause, full_name, account_name, invoice_url) are present and correctly typed.
+Signature Generation: Concatenates payload fields in the specified order to create a signed_payload, then generates an HMAC SHA256 signature using the secret key.
+Signature Verification: Compares the received YAYA-SIGNATURE with the expected signature using crypto.timingSafeEqual for secure comparison.
+IP Verification: Checks the client IP against a list of allowed YaYa Wallet IPs.
+Replay Attack Prevention: Rejects requests with timestamps older than 5 minutes.
+Fast Response: Returns a 200 status code immediately after validation, before any complex processing (to be implemented).

+##* Project Structure
+├── index.js          # Main application code
+├── .env              # Environment variables (SECRET_KEY, PORT)
+├── package.json      # Node.js dependencies and scripts
+└── README.md         # This file

+##* Installation

+Clone the repository:git clone <repository-url>
+cd <repository-name>

+Install dependencies:npm install

+Create a .env file in the root directory with the following content:SECRET_KEY=test_key PORT=5000

+Start the server:npm start

+##* Testing
+Local Testing

+Ensure the .env file is configured with SECRET_KEY and PORT.
+Start the server:npm start

+Use a tool like Postman or curl to test the endpoints:
+Generate Signature:curl -X POST http://localhost:5000/generate-signature \
+-H "Content-Type: application/json" \
+-d '{
   "id": "1dd2854e-3a79-4548-ae36-97e4a18ebf81",
   "amount": 100,
   "currency": "ETB",